ThorstenDoherr/searchengine/README.md

 ## Version history

+2020.11.12 SearchEngine 20.20
+- MAJOR OVERHAUL of the SearchEngine introducing multiprocessing using the ParallelFox package by Joel Leach (https://github.com/VFPX/ParallelFox)
+- unleash the power of your multicore environment: all functions support multiprocessing boosting the speed manyfold
+- script language supports parameters and has new commands
+- improved MetaExport format
+- example code in the SEML directory implementing a machine learning algorithm based on "brain" Stata package and the Meta format
+- new logo and icon

 2020.04.09 SearchEngine 19.13
 - greatly reduced memory consumption of the research function
 - ExtendedExport allows the specification of implicit group keys \[in rectangular brackets\] to support grouping in conjunction with meta exports

 2020.01.15 SearchEngine 19.11
 - expanded Meta Export format to include information of the relative position within candidates